sbn-psi/dmsp/LDDTesting/LDDTestingTechniques.md

 ### Objectives

-* Demonstrate a template-based approach to generating test labels
+* Demonstrate a template/mutation-based approach to generating test labels
 * Mention how the framework could be expanded to mutate test files

 ![generator](images/common/generator.png)